Richardaeld/Fat_Racoon_Kitchen/README.md

 ![Wireframe of the index page](static/readme/wireframe/index-page-large.png "Wireframe of the index page")
 + [Balsamiq](https://balsamiq.com/) was used for the planning process and wireframe creation.
 + Wireframes were made for all predetermined size variations of the application.
 + Wireframes were made for the models to streamline their design.
-This also allowed for them to be shown without over complicating the primary page design.
+This also allowed for the models to be shown without over complicating the wireframe design.
 + [Click here to view all wireframes associated to this project.](static/readme/wireframe "Location of wireframes")

 ### Live Application